tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     ]
 {% endhighlight py %}

-To illustrate this using the same matrix diagram from earlier, we have black left/top edge pixels and a matrix of zeroes with a `1` in the centre.
+To illustrate this operation using the matrix diagram from earlier -- we have black left/top edge pixels and a matrix of zeroes with a `1` in the centre.

 <div id="image-kernel-matrix-sample">
   <div style="background-color:#000000"></div>